HyperTag/documentation/src/content/cloud-destinations/sailthru.md

 ![sailthru-lifecycle-optimizer-3](/images/sailthru-lifecycle-optimizer-3.png)

-For instance, in the above example notice that the `Registered` event will add the user who trigger the event to a list.
+For instance, in the above example notice that the Registered event will add the user who trigger the event to a list.

 ### Purchases

-When you `track` an event with the name `Order Completed` or `Order Updated` using the **e-commerce tracking API**, we will send the products you’ve listed to Sailthru’s purchase log:
+When you `track` an event with the name Order Completed or Order Updated using the e-commerce tracking API, we will send the products you’ve listed to Sailthru’s purchase log:

 ![sailthru-purchase-1](/images/sailthru-purchase-1.png)